oobabooga/text-generation-webui/docs/Image Generation Tutorial.md

 Then go back to the "Image AI" page and check "LLM Prompt Variations".

 After that, your prompts will be automatically updated by the LLM each time you generate an image.
-If you use sequential batch count value greater than 1, a new prompt will be created for each sequential batch.
+If you use a "Sequential Count" value greater than 1, a new prompt will be created for each sequential batch.

 The improvement in creativity is striking:

-### Model-specific settings

-- For Z-Image-Turbo, make sure to keep CFG Scale at 0 and Steps at 9.
-Do not write a Negative Prompt as it will get ignored with this CFG Scale value.